Custom Search

 . . . talk to people?

-If you want to talk to the whole room, just hit Enter to bring up the chat input (if it's not already there), type what you want to say, and hit Enter.
+If you want to talk to the whole room, just click the Chat button and check to make sure the window that pops up has "(Nearby chat)" highlighted.
+Then click in the chat line that says "Nearby chat", type what you want to say, and hit Enter.
 While you're typing, your avatar will usually do a little hands-in-midair thing (as if typing on an invisible keyboard) and clickety-tappity sounds will be heard.
 If you hear the clickety-tappity sounds and you're not typing anything, it means that somebody else in earshot is typing.
-What you say (and what other people say) will appear on the lower left of your screen and gradually fade out depending on how you set your preferences.
+What you say (and what other people say) will appear on the the chat window.
+You can also just hit Enter when the chat window is closed and it will bring it up.

 . . . send an IM to someone?

 If the person is in the room, you can right-click on either the avatar or the name that's floating above their head and select "IM" from the menu that pops up.
 (You can use Command-click if you're a single button Macintoshy person like me, and just assume the same when I say "right-click" from this point forward.)
-The Communicate screen will pop up, this time with a tab for the person you're IMing.
-Type what you want to say in the chat line just above the tab and hit Enter.
+The Chat window will pop up, this time with a highlighted name for the person you're IMing.
+Type what you want to say in the chat line and hit Enter.
 What you said will show up in the window above.
-If the person responds, you'll see a line that says "[avatar name] is typing..." (sort of the IM equivalent of the clickety-tappity) and then when they hit Enter, what they wrote will appear in the window.
-If your preferences are set accordingly, you can also see what they wrote in the "Near Me" chat log, with "IM" just before the avatar name.
+If the person responds, you'll see a line that says "[avatar name] is typing..." (sort of the IM equivalent of the clickety-tappity) at the top of the chat window and then when they hit Enter, what they wrote will appear in the window.

 If the person is not in the room, you can still IM them.
 Heck, they don't even have to be inworld at the time!
 Neat, huh?
-If you have established the person as a Friend, you can do it from your Contacts list (as above.)
-Just click the "IM/Call" button.
-A new tab will appear, proceed as above.
-If you're able to see the Online status of the Friend, it will let you know if the person happens to be offline.
-Type what you need and the moment you hit Enter you'll get the message "User not online - message will be stored and delivered later."
+If you have established the person as a Friend, you can do it from your Friends list (as above.)
+Just click the "IM" option from the gear menu (or double-click on the name.)
+A new highlighted name will appear, proceed as above.
+If the person is offline, type your message as usual.
+The moment you hit Enter you'll get the message "User not online - message will be stored and delivered later."
 Note that it will tell you this every single time you hit Enter as long as the person is offline.
 When the person arrives inworld, they will get the IMs that have accumulated while away.
 It's my understanding that such IMs are "capped" after a certain number, so try not to ramble too much.

-If the individual is not on your Friends list, you can pull up that person's profile (we'll get to how to do that in a moment) and click the "Instant Message" button.
-You won't find out if they're on or offline until you hit Enter (though if the "Offer Teleport" button on their profile is greyed out, chances are, they ain't.)
+If the individual is not on your Friends list, you can pull up that person's Profile (we'll get to how to do that in a moment) and click the button that looks like an envelope.
+A menu will pop up, with "IM" the only option.
+You won't find out if they're on or offline until you hit Enter.

 . . . pull up a Profile?